limneos/classdump-dyld/readme.md

 	dumpBundle([NSBundle mainBundle]);
 	@"Wrote all headers to /tmp/SpringBoard"

-	// Dump any bundle load in the process,other than the main bundle dumpBundle([NSBundle bundleWithIdentifier:@"com.apple.UIKit"]);
+	// Dump any bundle other than the main bundle dumpBundle([NSBundle bundleWithIdentifier:@"com.apple.UIKit"]);
 	@"Wrote all headers to /tmp/UIKit"